 Just like powdered sugar, butter is used to create a thicker, sturdier frosting.
 And just like powdered sugar, personally, I find it unnecessary.

 If you wish, you can use my recipe with 4 oz cream cheese and 4 oz soft unsalted butter.
-But I never use butter in cream cheese frosting.
-I think it tastes much better with just cream cheese, and as I said, it holds its shape well.
+Personally, I never use butter.
+I think the frosting tastes better without it.
+And as I said, it holds its shape very well.